Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models

 \subsection{KGW}

-In Section~\ref{sec:watermarking-for-lms}, we introduce the watermark ironing process and watermark detection process of KGW.
-Here we provide the details of experiment settings for KGW.
-KGW uses a hash function $H$ to compute a hash of the previous $k$ tokens.
-In this work, we follow the experiment settings of ~\cite{pmlr-v202-kirchenbauer23a}, using the \textbf{minhash} with $k=4$.
-The proportion of green token lists $\mathcal{V}_g$ to the total word list $\mathcal{V}$ is set to $\gamma=0.25$.
-The constant bias $\delta$ is set to $2.0$.
+In \cref{sec:watermarking-for-lms}, we introduce the processes of watermark ironing and watermark detection in the KGW method.
+Here, we detail the experimental settings employed for KGW.
+KGW uses a hash function $H$ to compute the hash of the previous $k$ tokens.
+In this work, we adhere to the experimental setting reported by~\citet{pmlr-v202-kirchenbauer23a}, employing the hash function \textbf{minhash} with $k = 4$.
+The ratio of green token lists $\mathcal{V}_g$ to the total word list $\mathcal{V}$ is set at $\gamma = 0.25$.
+Additionally, the constant bias $\delta$ is fixed at $2.0$.